simple-configuration-server/website/extensions/integration.md

    )
    ```

-2. Use the 'add_audit_event' function added to the Flask.g object:
+2. Use the 'add_audit_event' function added to the Flask.g object while
+   handling a request:

    ```python
    from Flask import g